· 7 min read

 A lot of services still rely on IDFA

 So as you know, with iOS 14.5+, all games need to ask for consent to get the IDFA.
 A lot of services are still using the IDFA.
 Adjust, for example, shared their documentation on how to increase the opt-in rate for IDFA, to try and track more users.

-So these services still use IDFA data, specifically to model user behavior, and then use this to predict the non-IDFA users’ behavior.
+So these services still use IDFA data to predict the non-IDFA users’ behavior, specifically to model user behavior.
 For example, if 40% of users behave in a certain way, then it’s likely that the other 60% have similar patterns.